encord-team/encord-client-python/docs/source/tutorials/configurations.rst

 Network configurations
 ========================
-If you potentially have an unstable connection, sometimes you might want to overwrite the defaults of the :class:`RequestsSettings <encord.http.constants.RequestsSettings>`.
+If you have an unstable connection, sometimes you might want to overwrite the defaults of the :class:`RequestsSettings <encord.http.constants.RequestsSettings>`.
 These settings will propagate to the :class:`~encord.project.Project` and :class:`~encord.dataset.Dataset` objects that are created from this :class:`.EncordUserClient`.

 .. tabs::